What things can I get with a Research Computing Service (RCS)/High-Performance Computing (HPC) account?

 NOTE: The PI/Sponsor of the Research allocation will be responsible for any activity of all users using the allocation.
 The PI/Sponsor can request to disable a user’s access to the allocation at any time or request access to any data generated by any user under their allocation.

-As an added service provided to Academic allocations, a member of the HPC or DSA staff can take over a class if the lecture is out for any reason (i.e. out of town meeting or conference).
+As an added service provided to Academic allocations, a member of the HPC or DSA staff can take over a class if the instructor is out for any reason (i.e. out of town meeting or conference).
 Instead of canceling class, we can provide a lecture over various HPC, programing, and statistical methodology topics.
 The HPC staff can also give a Talon 3 User Orientation to a class especially if students will heavily use Talon 3 during their coursework.
 Please contact the HPC staff in advance if you would like to use this service.